bueltge/addquicktag/readme.txt

 If this should not work perfectly well for you, you may also use the hooks inside the plugin.
 See the examples and hint inside the tab "[Other Notes](https://wordpress.org/extend/plugins/addquicktag/other_notes/)".

 = Bugs, technical hints or contribute =
 Please give me feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/bueltge/addquicktag).
+The Wiki on this page has also several hints for the plugin.

 **Crafted by [Inpsyde](https://inpsyde.com) · Engineering the web since 2006.**